-The tumbler consists of four (4) ribs, a shaft and a front, rear, and mid felt seal.
+The tumbler consists of four (4) ribs, a shaft and a front and rear felt seal.
 The felt seals are used to keep the tumbler sealed to the front and rear panels.
 There are also tie rods, which run under each rib and secure the basket to the shaft.